boostorg/redis/README.md

 $ sudo make install
 ```

-You will also need to include the following header in one of your
+or copy the include folder to where you want.
+You will also need to include
-source files e.g. `aedis.cpp`
+the following header in one of your source files e.g. `aedis.cpp`

 ```cpp
 #include <aedis/impl/src.hpp>